 I can't believe I have used this funky, ignorant method of migrating sites from one web host to another for so long now.

 Thank you to everyone who has chipped in so far!
-Sponsors who chip in $10 or more will be listed here: Themebot Sponsors.
+Sponsors who chip in $10 or more will be listed on the Themebot sponsors page.
 "Sponsor a Server" is going to be a yearly fundraising event to cover the most important operating cost - a good hosting plan.
 Once the target has been reached, the fundraising prompts will be removed from the site until it is time for the next fund drive.
 Even if you can only chip in a dollar or two, it helps.
 Your sponsorship helps keep Themebot from becoming cluttered with pay-per-click advertising, or as I like to call it "Click or Treat Advertising".
 It seems that many of the sites using pay-per-click ads are more concerned about tricking their visitors into clicking an ad, rather than providing quality content.
 Themebot doesn't do Click or Treat and nearly all of the featured services that are promoted are actually used by the Themebot staff.

 Most of the debugging was finished up late last night.
 Thank you to the excellent Liquid Web staff for their true 24/7 heroic support.
 If you find any problems, please Contact the Bot.